jason-davey/studio/PLAYBOOK.md

     - Saved configurations appear in the "Managed A/B Hero Configurations" list, allowing you to load them back into the forms or delete them.
 - **JSON Generation:** The tool automatically generates the JSON string for `heroConfig` for Version A and B. You can **Copy** or **Download** this JSON from within each Version's card.
 This is what you'll use in Firebase.
 - **Preview A/B Versions:** Click "Render A/B Versions for Preview".
 This opens the `/landing-preview` page.
-    - Currently, this button passes Hero configurations from Step 4 to create two page blueprints for the preview.
-The `/landing-preview` page is capable of showing two full landing page versions (all sections) if two complete `PageBlueprint` JSON objects are passed via URL.
-Future updates to Step 4 will enable sending full blueprint configurations.
+    - Currently, this button passes Hero configurations (via localStorage) to the `/landing-preview` page, which is **temporarily simplified to show only Hero sections** due to ongoing diagnosis of data transfer issues for full blueprints.
+The intent is for this preview to eventually show two full landing page versions.
 - Once satisfied, click "Proceed to Deployment Steps" or open the Step 5 accordion.

 ### 3.5.
 Step 5: Prepare for Deployment